Saturday 5 January 2013

 Highlights: Tikal Ruins

 Today we left Belize behind getting up around 6 am in order to have breakfast and be on the road by 6.40 am.
 Border control was interesting, we paid $18.75 USD To exit Belize and about $1.25 USD to enter Guatemala.
 The interesting aspect is we walked past border control and Andrea then went back with our passports to pay the entry costs and get our passports stamped.
 We easily could have entered the country without getting checked.
-I’m guessing they aren’t overalls worried about terrorists!
+I’m guessing they aren’t really worried about terrorists or illegal immigration!

 We then took our private van to the Tikal National Park to visit the Tikal Ruins.
 This former Mayan city dates back to the 4th century BC and was in use until about the 10th century.
 The population might have gotten as high as 90,000 people.

 Our guide took as around the site for close to 3 hours and we got lucky in that it only rained very lightly at the end of the time here.
 The most impressive site was the 4th Temple that is over 60 metres high.
 Climbing up this temple I looked out at the surrounding areas full over grand trees and other Temples, some taken back by the forest.
 The view from here was used in the Return of the Jedi movie for Endor.
 It really felt incredibly grand.